What Types of Stars End Their Lives With Supernovae?

 After a supernova, the remains of the exploded star create important space objects.
 These objects can become neutron stars or black holes, depending on the star’s size.

 A neutron star forms when a big star’s core collapses.
 This core is at least ten times bigger than our Sun.
 When its fuel runs out, gravity crushes it.
 This makes protons and electrons turn into neutrons.
 Neutron stars are very dense and stable.
 They can rotate quickly, sending radio waves into space in bursts.
-Studying them shows us about very dense matter and strong pressures.
+What’s interesting about neutron stars is that they are small (smaller than our Sun) but are extremely heavy.
+It’s quite a puzzle because that kind of density is not something we know here on Earth.
+That means that there is great deal to research about neutron stars.

 Another outcome is the formation of black holes.
 If the core is massive enough, it keeps squeezing.
 This makes a black hole.
 Black holes have such strong gravity that nothing, not even light, can escape.
 They come from stars bigger than eight suns before exploding.
-We learn a lot about matter in these extreme conditions.
+Black holes may seem rare but there are actually a lot of them in the universe.
+The problem is they don’t happen as often as neutron stars or other types of supernovae explosions.
+The ones we have have happened way long time ago.

 black hole formation